Tiamat (Dungeons & Dragons): Dungeons & Dragons 3.5

-Tiamat's priesthood and her role as a draconic deity are further detailed for this edition in Draconomicon: The Book of Dragons (2003), Complete Divine (2004), and Races of the Dragon (2006) Tiamat's role in the Nine Hells is revisited in Fiendish Codex II: Tyrants of the Nine Hells.
+Tiamat's priesthood and her role as a draconic deity are further detailed for this edition in Draconomicon: The Book of Dragons (2003), Complete Divine (2004), and Races of the Dragon (2006).
+Tiamat's role in the Nine Hells is revisited in Fiendish Codex II: Tyrants of the Nine Hells.
 (2006).
-The spawn of Tiamat were described in Monster Manual IV (2006) and Monster Manual V (2007).
+The spawn of Tiamat are described in Monster Manual IV (2006) and Monster Manual V (2007).

 Dungeons & Dragons 4th edition

 Tiamat appears as one of the deities described in the Dungeon Master's Guide for this edition (2008).
 She is further detailed and has a stat block in Draconomicon: Chromatic Dragons (2008).

 Dungeons & Dragons 5th edition

 Tiamat again appears as one of the deities described in the Dungeon Master's Guide (2014) for this edition.
 She is the main villain in the first adventure story-line season for the edition as the Cult of the Dragon attempts to bring her from the Nine Hells to Faerûn.
 Her potential arrival is the conclusion to the adventures Hoard of the Dragon Queen (2014) and Rise of Tiamat (2014).
 These adventures were updated and rereleased as a single volume, titled Tyranny of Dragons (2019), for the fifth anniversary of 5th edition.
 Tyranny of Dragons was released in January 2023 with new cover art that features Tiamat.

 The dragon focused supplement Fizban's Treasury of Dragons (2021) revisited the origin story of Tiamat and Bahamut and expanded on the First World myth which was introduced in the supplement Tasha's Cauldron of Everything (2020).
 James Wyatt, the lead designer for Fizban's Treasury of Dragons, stated that the book is a "neat-and-tidy unified theory of dragonkind in myth form" and establishes how versions of the same dragon are linked across the multiverse.
 Wyatt also commented that they "polished and refined the story of gem dragons' origin to clarify their relationship to Bahamut, Tiamat, and the overall history of dragonkind".
 The book includes a stat block called the "Aspect of Tiamat" – this iteration is an avatar of the god in Material Plane while Tiamat herself remains in the Nine Hells.